ralismark/ralismark.github.io/site/interactives/rhotics.md

 ---
 layout: post
 title: How Many Rhotics Can You Pronounce?
+excerpt: Rhotics go rrrr
+date: 2021-01-08
 tags:
-excerpt: Rhotics go rrrr
 ---

 [Rhotics][Rhotic Consonant], or "R-like" sounds, are a group of consonants found in many languages.
 However, they are quite ambiguous phonetically, being pronounced in a wide variety of ways.

 [Rhotic Consonant]: https://en.wikipedia.org/wiki/Rhotic_consonant

 Here are the main ones, going off of Wikipedia's [Rhotic Consonant] page.
 When voicedness is not specified, it's voiced.

 | IPA | Name(s) | Sample |
 | - | - | - | - |